zbrachinara/quicksweeper-doc/src/area_attack.md

 attack.
 Lack of freezing should encourage the use of this mechanic as well.
 As with the previous effect, a revealed mine will be displayed and not allowed to be checked again.

+In addition, players will no longer be able to clear mines everywhere, instead only being able to clear cells that are adjacent to the player's area.

 ### Stage 3: The final stage: Lock (after 6 minutes)

-All previous effects apply, but now only cells that are adjacent to the player's area can be uncovered by that player.
+All previous effects apply, and after a minute the game ends and placement is determined.